 Additionally, based on evidence provided by the candidate, either the College/Library Promotion and Tenure Committee or the Dean may recommend that any candidate pursue an exceptional rating through the process described below.
 Candidates cannot pursue an exceptional rating without recommendation from one or both of these parties.
-Candidates recommended to pursue an exceptional rating from the College/Library Promotion and Tenure Committee and/or the Dean have two options:
+Candidates who have received a recommendation to pursue an exceptional rating from the College/Library Promotion and Tenure Committee and/or the Dean have two options: